SirHesti/hsguard/GUIDE.md

 ```
 FORWARD=/srv/admin/configs/hsguard.rc
 ```
-and now hsguard read there config from here.
+and now hsguard continue the config from here.

 <a name="DAILY">After init some helps</a>